-Under international law, migrants have rights by virtue of their humanity.
-International human rights instruments, or treaties and documents such as declarations, are of general application and therefore apply to migrants.
-There are also a number of international instruments that specifically intend to address the protection of migrants.
-In addition, recent attention has been drawn to the obligations of states, under international human rights law, towards dead and missing migrants (Grant, 2016).
+Under international law, migrants have human rights by virtue of their humanity.
+International customary law and international human rights instruments are of universal application and therefore set States duties and rights of migrants.
+There are various other international instruments that specifically address the protection of migrants and their rights.
+In addition, recent attention has been drawn to the obligations of States, under international human rights law, towards dead and missing migrants and their families (Grant, 2016).

-Migrant rights may be evaluated by measuring the rights granted to migrants in principle or in practice.
-The former is relatively straightforward and looks at international and regional treaty ratifications and countries’ legal documents to protect migrants, while the latter requires looking at implementation of rights, or if migrants’ rights are actually upheld and exercised.
-Measuring the rights granted to migrants in practice is limited by a lack of data, information, resources, and the large number of rights relevant to migrants.
+Migrants access to rights may be evaluated by measuring the rights granted to migrants in principle and in practice.
+The former is relatively straightforward and looks at international and regional treaty ratifications by States and their national law to respect, protect and fulfil migrants’ rights, while the latter requires looking at the implementation of rights, or if migrants’ rights are actually upheld and exercised.
+Measuring the rights granted to migrants and their effective access in practice is limited by a lack of data, information, resources, and the large number of rights requiring evaluation.

 Back to top

-Migrant rights are the rights of migrants that are implicitly or explicitly expressed in international human rights (see List 1 below) and public law instruments (see List 2 below).
-Measuring the rights of migrants exclusively through a human rights-based approach—an approach that only considers international human rights instruments—does not encompass the full range of migrant rights.
-On the other hand, a rights-based approach acknowledges that the rights of migrants are granted mainly by human rights law, and also through treaties from other branches of international public law, including but not limited to:
+Migrant rights are the rights of migrants that are implicitly or explicitly set by international migration law, including international human rights (see List 1 below) and other public law instruments (see List 2 below).
+Measuring the rights of migrants exclusively through a human rights-based approach—an approach that only considers international human rights instruments—does not encompass the full range of migrant rights set by other instruments.
+On the other hand, a rights-based approach acknowledges that the rights of migrants are granted not only by human rights law but also by treaties from other branches of international public law, including but not limited to:

-• Transnational criminal law, especially treaties relating to human trafficking and smuggling;
+- Transnational criminal law, especially treaties relating to human trafficking and smuggling of migrants;

-Although migrant rights derive from customary law (meaning it is a widely accepted State practice), this thematic page focuses on treaty law.
+Although migrant rights derive from international customary law (that is the law resulting from a general and consistent practice of States that they follow from a sense of legal obligation), this thematic page focuses on treaty law.